kashsuresh/my_website/content/blogs/blog2.md

   theme_bw()
 ```

-> most females have less experience and may thus earn less, as can be seen towards the left side of the chart.
+> In this sample females tend to  have less experience as can be seen towards the left side of the chart.
 There are limited data points of females with more experience, however those within the set scatter within the male population and not visually significantly below, however neither do they appear to be top earners for their experience group.